Finding the Edge of AI Trust

 I’m not interested in 10x productivity from AI.
 I’m chasing something bigger.

-The problem with edges is that you sometimes fall over them.
+The problem with edges is that sometimes I fall over them.
 This week I did.

 The fall cost me 1.5 hours of throwaway development, a credit to my client, and - harder to quantify - some trust.
 All because of a GET vs POST.

 I was building an AI classification feature for a client that depended on a third-party API.
-This API operates in legally gray territory; competitors have been shut down.
 It had recently changed versions, and the fields we needed were coming back empty.

-Stakes were high.
-Without this data, the feature couldn’t work.
-This was exactly the kind of ambiguous debugging task where AI agents shine - or where they can lead you confidently off a cliff.
+Stakes were high - without this data, the feature couldn’t work.
+This was exactly the kind of ambiguous debugging task where AI agents shine, or where they can lead someone confidently off a cliff.

 I asked Claude to investigate.
 It dove in, examined the responses, and delivered a verdict with characteristic confidence: “The provider no longer has access to this data.”

 I asked Claude to verify.
 It ran cURL tests, examined response structures, and produced a detailed markdown report.
-Responses came back 200 OK.
-Data returned.
-But the target fields?
-Empty.
+Responses came back 200 OK, data returned, but the target fields were empty.

 I shared Claude’s report with my client as evidence of the problem.
 They forwarded it to the third-party’s support team.
 Major stakeholders got pulled into discussions about workarounds and alternatives.

 This was the moment I crossed the edge.
-The edge isn’t crossed when AI makes a mistake - it’s crossed when you propagate that mistake outward.
+The edge isn’t crossed when AI makes a mistake - it’s crossed when that mistake gets propagated outward.

 Meanwhile, I’d already moved on.
 Built an alternative solution in about 90 minutes.
 AI-first development is fast like that.
 By the time anyone could catch the error, I’d traveled far past it.